NREL/PVade/docs/installing_pvade.rst

 .. note::

-   The same can be achived by using Conda.
+   The same can be achieved by using Conda.
    Mamba was shown to be faster.

 We then create an environment ``my_env_name`` and activate it.